jessielista/probono-project-management/README.md

 #### MVP Goals

--Use Node.js, Mongoose, Express and EJS
+- Use Node.js, Mongoose, Express and EJS
--Use the MVC file structure: Models, Views, Controllers -Use at least one model with all 7 RESTful routes and full CRUD.
+- Use the MVC file structure: Models, Views, Controllers
+- Use at least one model with all 7 RESTful routes and full CRUD.
--Use git ignore correctly
+- Use git ignore correctly
--Github commit, as the app is updated.
+- Github commit, as the app is updated.
--Deploy project on Heroku
+- Deploy project on Heroku
--Create a README.md file with explanations of the technologies used, the approach was taken, unsolved problems, and notes.
+- Create a README.md file with explanations of the technologies used, the approach was taken, unsolved problems, and notes.
 It should have: user stories, wireframes and a link to app via Heroku.

 #### Stretch Goals
--Incorporate accessibility features
+- Incorporate accessibility features
--Figure out how to add drop-down options
+- Figure out how to add drop-down options

 #### Unsolved Problems
--Issue with drop-down in edit-page and passing through initial values.
+- Issue with drop-down in edit-page and passing through initial values.
--Adding email/password log-in
+- Adding email/password log-in
--Storing of PDF in database
+- Storing of PDF in database